cleungpaton/LLMlandscape/README.md

 ## Resources I Found Particularly Useful

 ### "[1hr Talk] Intro to Large Language Models" — Andrej Karpathy
 **Why useful:** Explains the inner workings of LLMs, from parameters to prediction.
+Andrej's channel is really good and has some great videos that go in depth on LLMs.
 **Most engaging insight:** How 10 TB of internet text is compressed into 140 GB of parameters using 6,000 GPUs.

 ---